bumbu/svg-pan-zoom/README.md

 * 'zoomEnabled' must be true or false.
 Default is true.
 * 'dblClickZoomEnabled' must be true or false.
 Default is true.
 * 'mouseWheelZoomEnabled' must be true or false.
 Default is true.
+* 'preventMouseEventsDefault' must be true or false.
+Default is true.
 * 'zoomScaleSensitivity' must be a scalar.
 Default is 0.2.
 * 'minZoom' must be a scalar.
 Default is 0.5.
 * 'maxZoom' must be a scalar.
 Default is 10.